The Real Tuesday Weld: Soundtracks

-The band have had many existing tracks used in films, television shows and commercials.
-Their song "I Love the Rain" was used in a commercial for Chevy in 2011.
-The 2013 Apple iPad commercial featured the piano instrumental "The Lupine Waltz" from The Last Werewolf album.
+The band have had many existing tracks used in films, television shows and advertisements.
+Their song "I Love the Rain" was used in an advertisement for Chevrolet in 2011.
+The 2013 Apple iPad advertisement featured the piano instrumental "The Lupine Waltz" from The Last Werewolf album.
 The song "Last Words" (from the album The London Book of the Dead) is cut throughout and plays over the final scenes of Sony Pictures' 2008 film Nick and Norah's Infinite Playlist by indie cult director Peter Sollett (who is known for his feature film Raising Victor Vargas).

 Remixes

 Coates has re-mixed several artists including Duke Ellington, Count Basie, David Byrne and The Puppini Sisters in their burlesque-style re-make of "Crazy in Love" by Beyoncé.
 The Real Tuesday Weld have collaborated widely with artists including Brazilian electronic chanteuse Cibelle, English nu-folk diva Mara Carlyle, Guillotines vocalist Joe Coles, Martyn Jacques, leader of The Tiger Lillies, and Pinkie Maclure.